usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 high-end CPUs, other ciphers are starting to compete with AES, like the Chacha family, used for instance by Google in TLS rather than AES [18], and more recently chosen by WireGuard over AES that was used by its predecessor, IPsec [19].
+Usuba can help efficiently implement those ciphers, which, unlike AES, are not in Intel's instruction set.
 Finally, Usuba can automatically generate countermeasures against power analysis attacks, which even software implementations of AES can benefit from [30].

 <!--